 Participants in the Sanctuary program hold harmless, release and discharge The Roman Catholic Bishop of San Jose, a corporation sole, The Roman Catholic Welfare Corporation of San Jose, a non-profit religious corporation sole, the Parish/School, and their respective agents, employees and any parent/volunteer/chaperone, from any and all liability, loss or claims for personal injuries, wrongful death or property damage they may incur as a result of participation in the activity described above.

-- Our neighboring parish, St. Simon, has a Mental Health Ministry that hosts a drop-in monthly discussion group via Zoom on the 3rd Monday of the month from 7:00 pm to 8:15 pm.
+Our neighboring parish, St. Simon, has a Mental Health Ministry that hosts a drop-in monthly discussion group via Zoom on the 3rd Monday of the month from 7:00 pm to 8:15 pm.
 RSVP here to get the zoom link.
 All are welcome!

-- We invite you to be in community with others facing mental health challenges or caring for loved ones who are.
+We invite you to be in community with others facing mental health challenges or caring for loved ones who are.
 Be in a safe, stigma-free, supportive space where you can share your story and struggles.
-If you have questions, please email to hopeandwellness@stsimon.org.
+If you have questions, please email hopeandwellness@stsimon.org.

 - Film Screenings